Competitive intelligence: Society of Competitive Intelligence Professionals

-The Society of Competitive Intelligence Professionals is one of the only global membership organizations in the rapidly growing field of competitive intelligence and business strategy.
-SCIP is a global not-for-profit association whose 7,000 members conduct competitor research and analysis for large and small companies, and help manage planning competitive strategy.
+The Society of Competitive Intelligence Professionals is a not-for-profit association whose 7,000 members conduct competitor research and analysis for large and small companies, and help manage planning competitive strategy.

 Established in 1986 in Washington DC, it is currently headquartered in Alexandria, Virginia.
 It focuses on enhancing the success of its members through education, leadership, support, and networking.
 Since 1986, SCIP has developed drastically and globally, and has, today, chapters all around the world as well as alliance partnerships with numerous independent affiliate organizations.

 On July 8, 2010, the SCIP Board of Directors voted to officially change the 25-year-old non-profit organization's name from "Society of Competitive Intelligence Professionals" to "Strategic and Competitive Intelligence Professionals".

 Chapters Overview

-SCIP Chapters are the best way for members to build relationships within the competitive intelligence discipline in their area.
-Its events are open for anyone to attend, become involved, and enjoy the benefits of programming and networking.
-The SCIP offers many opportunities to its members including exceptional educational, and networking experiences with leading industry experts, as well as opportunities to increase knowledge by gaining access to rare and distinctive practices, tools, and publications.
+SCIP Chapters are an efficient way for members to build relationships within the competitive intelligence discipline in their area.
+Its events are open for anyone to attend, become involved, and reap the benefits of programming and networking.
+The SCIP offers many opportunities to its members including a range of educational and networking experiences with leading industry experts, as well as opportunities to increase knowledge by gaining access to unique practices, tools, and publications.

 In addition, the SCIP offers Collegiate Chapters for students who show interest in the world of commercial and competitive intelligence.
 Participant students in the Collegiate Chapter are offered training and education programs that represent unique opportunities for professional advancement.
-They are also benefitting exceptionally in terms of leadership skills, career development, and indispensable CI know-how.
+They are also benefitting in terms of leadership skills, career development, and indispensable CI know-how.
 Also, the SCIP awards mentoring programs and scholarships to students who are deemed prominent, promising, and capable business students.

 Ethics

-Economic espionage represents a failure of Commercial Intelligence, which uses open sources and other forms of ethical inquiry.
-Importantly, SCIP mandates that all this be done within a strictly ethical framework, which is why it has agreed upon a code of ethics;
+Economic espionage represents a failure of competitive intelligence, which uses open sources and other forms of ethical inquiry.
+Importantly, SCIP mandates that all this be done within a strictly ethical framework, which is why it has agreed upon a code of ethics: